ehmicky/cross-platform-node-guide/README.md

 can be used to access it from Node.

 This should only be done when accessing OS-specific settings.
-Otherwise storing configuration as files or remotely is easier and more portable.
+Otherwise storing configuration as files or remotely is easier and more cross-platform.

 # Character encoding